 There is actually two fully independent networks for VCI command packets and VCI response packets.

-The two networks are not symmetrical:
+There is a routing function for each input port, and an arbitration function for each output port, but the two networks are not symmetrical:

-- There is one processing thread for each output port (i.e. one processing thread for each VCI target).
-Each processing thread is modeled by a SC_THREAD, and contains a dedicated message fifo and a local time.
-This time represents the target local time. - For the response network, there are no conflicts, and therefore there is no thread (and no local time).
-The response network is implemented by simple function calls.
+- For the command network, the arbitration policy is distributed: there is one arbitration thread for each output port (i.e. one arbitration thread for each VCI target).
+Each arbitration thread is modeled by a SC_THREAD, and contains a local time.
+This time represents the target local time. - For the response network, there are no conflicts, and there is no need for arbitration.
+Therefore, there is no thread (and no local time) and the response network is implemented by simple function calls.

-This scheme is illustrated in Figure 3 for a network with 2 initiators and three targets :
+This is illustrated in Figure 3 for a network with 2 initiators and three targets: